Climate Change Specialist

 The successful candidate will be expected to carry out the following duties and responsibilities:

-- Perform managerial tasks as an officer-in-charge on behalf of the Manager during his periods of absence, as needed.
+- Backstop the senior members of the Programming team during their periods of absence, as needed.

-- Take responsible roles in representing the Fund and enhancing public awareness in various fora, including but not limited to, meetings convened under the UNFCCC and its subsidiary bodies, meetings of other climate funds, regional and sub-regional workshops, technical conferences and workshops, and bilateral meetings with governments, implementing agencies and
+- Take responsible roles, as needed, in representing the Fund and enhancing public awareness in various fora, including but not limited to, meetings convened under the UNFCCC and its subsidiary bodies, meetings of other climate funds, regional and sub-regional workshops, technical conferences and workshops, and bilateral meetings with governments, implementing agencies and other stakeholders.

-- Possesses Master’s degree in natural resources management, social policy, economics, environment or other field relevant to adaptation to climate change, and at least 8 years of relevant experience.
+- Possesses Master’s degree or above in international development, natural resources management, social policy, economics, environment or other field relevant to adaptation to climate change, and at least 5 years of relevant experience.